 There is an additional benefit in using a lower data-output rate.
 It provides better rejection of signals in the frequency band of interest.
 For example, with a 50Hz data-output rate, a significant signal at 75Hz may alias back into the passband at 25Hz.
-This is due to the fact that rejection at 75Hz may only be 66dB in the stopband-frequencies higher than the firstnotch frequency (see Figure 5).
-However, setting the dataoutput rate to 10Hz will provide 135dB rejection at 75Hz (see Figure 7).
-A similar benefit is gained at frequencies near the data-output rate (see Figures 8, 9, 10, and 11).
-For example, with a 50Hz data-output rate, rejection at 55Hz may only be 105dB (see Figure 8).
-However, with a 10Hz data-output rate, rejection at 55Hz will be 122dB (see Figure 9).
-If a slower data-output rate does not meet the system requirements, then the analog front end can be designed to provide the needed attenuation to prevent aliasing.
+This is due to the fact that rejection at 75Hz may only be 66dB in the stopband-frequencies higher than the first-notch frequency (see Figure 4).
+However, setting the data-output rate to 10Hz provides 135dB rejection at 75Hz (see Figure 6).
+A similar benefit is gained at frequencies near the data-output rate (see Figures 7, 8, 9, and 10).
+For example, with a 50Hz data-output rate, rejection at 55Hz may only be 105dB (see Figure 7).
+With a 10Hz data-output rate, however, rejection at 55Hz will be 122dB (see Figure 8).
+If a slower data-output rate does not meet the system requirements, then the analog front-end can be designed to provide the needed attenuation to prevent aliasing.
 Additionally, the data-output rate may be increased and additional digital filtering may be done in the processor or controller.